oasisprotocol/oasis-sdk/docs/runtime/getting-started.md

 a runtime and client using the Oasis SDK.
 After successfully completing all the described steps you will be able to start building your first runtime!

-If you already have everything set up, feel free to skip to the next section.
+If you already have everything set up, feel free to skip to the [next section](minimal-runtime.md).

-{% page-ref page="minimal-runtime.md" %}

 ## Environment Setup